 Most roof drainage systems that have been on a home for more than a few years show signs of deterioration and/or deteriorating functionality.
 Common signs include:

-None of the issues listed above—either by themselves or in combination with others—is necessarily an indication for gutter replacement.
-The best ways to approach repairs and choosing who should perform them may depend on the material the gutters are fashioned from.
+None of the issues listed above—either by themselves or in combination with others—indicates gutter replacement.
+One should choose who should perform repairs and how to approach them depending on the material the gutters are fashioned from..
 And, of course, it’s prudent to do a little troubleshooting to determine the cause of any particular problem, if possible.

 Specialists Recommended for Steel and Copper Gutter Installation